kjonina/To-Airbnb-or-Not-to-Airbnb/README.md

 But I failed to state by how much.

-Creating a statement that would clearly state@ 'By Airbnbing you property for X months out of the year, you are losing out on an X amount of extra revenue.'
+Creating a statement that would clearly state: 'By AirBnBing you property for X months out of the year, you are losing out on an X amount of extra revenue.'

 Money talks.